- Adrenal Fatigue

 Nutrients that are especially important for adrenal activity are vitamins B, C, D, E as well as essential minerals such as magnesium, sodium and chromium.
 The use of a digestive aid is also highly recommended, because without the right combination of digestive enzymes, food can’t be broken down efficiently, which again leads to vitamin, mineral, and amino acid deficiencies.
 This is certainly not an exhausted list of supplements for Adrenal Fatigue, but below is a brief overview of the most common ones used when healing the adrenal glands and supporting the body during times of stress and supplements for adrenal fatigue:

 The adrenal glands produce several hormones, such as cortisol, adrenaline, aldosterone, estrogen and testosterone that regulate our body’s functioning and helps us cope with stress.
-This hormone production system is known as the adrenal hormone cascade.
+This hormone production system is known as the adrenal hormone cascade (supplements for adrenal fatigue).
 The entire B complex is needed in varying quantities throughout the adrenal hormone cascade as the B vitamins all work together with the individual B vitamins.
 B vitamins are important for our nervous system, they are involved in many bodily processes and are critical for energy production and utilization.
 They also play a role in cell multiplication and the creation of red blood cells (2).

 There are a lot of vitamins and minerals needed for the adrenal glands to function properly, but vitamin C is probably the most important one.
 The highest concentrations of vitamin C in the body are found in the adrenal glands (and in white blood cells, eyes, brain, pituitary gland).
 Vitamin C is directly involved in producing cortisol in the adrenal glands and while most animals can produce their own vitamin C, humans can’t, so this means that we must get it regularly from our diet.
 Vitamin C also protects the adrenal glands from oxidative damage that occurs during stress.